It's great to have someone with more drive and experience to guide the growth of your business.

 Price: Ticket prices vary by event, skill set, and purpose.
-For example, Startup Weekend New York - Limitless Edition 5/31 ticket availability is as follows:

 Things to consider: You’re expected to participate all 3 days.
 They send you off with next steps and hopefully, you’ve built a network and resources to carry with you to make your idea a success.
 Love that it gives you real-life experience and drops you right in the thick of things.
 But it’s just a weekend and more of an opportunity to network than anything.